syncfusion-content/asp.netwebforms-docs/aspnet/TreeView/Populate-Data.md

 The following steps explain the XML data binding to TreeView.

-In the View page, assign the values for DataTextField, DataParentIdField.
+In the view page, assign the values for DataTextField, DataParentIdField.
 In DataSourceID field assign the ID of the existing XML datasource.

     {% highlight html %}